 As March is Women’s History Month, we’re honored to highlight the careers of four our company’s leaders.
 Their experiences and insights inspire us and demonstrate the many choices women make to determine and shape their careers.

 Chandra Pappas is Chief Operating Officer of Nelson Connects.
 On the very day she joined the company as Executive Vice President in October 2017, the Northern California wildfires started in Sonoma and Napa counties.
 From that very first day, Chandra has led with a flexibility and adaptability that embody Nelson Connects’ core values of Empathy, Integrity, Excellence, and Innovation.
 Here’s a bit of her story:

 Tell us about your first day on the job.

-After I accepted the offer with Nelson, I moved to California from Virginia.
+After I accepted the offer with Nelson Connects, I moved to California from Virginia.
 Within 48 hours of leaving my Virginia home, I found myself passing out water in a Sonoma hotel to people reeling from the devastating 2017 wildfires.
-It was an eye-opening welcome to California –I’ve learned a lot since moving here and often relate to my East Coast friends that living in CA is not for the faint of heart.
+It was an eye-opening welcome to California –I’ve learned a lot since moving here and often relate to my East Coast friends that living in California is not for the faint of heart.
 It struck me how natural disasters are almost considered normal, and Californians respond with courage and generosity.

 How did you find your first career job?